Want to serve a little bit of elegance this holiday season? These Gluten Free Tuxedo Brownies will definitely impress all your guests!

 - In a stand mixer or with a handheld mixer, add eggs, both sugars, melted butter, oil, and vanilla.
 Whip on high for 5 minutes or until doubled in volume and thick.

-- Sift the flour and cocoa powder over the bowl and gently fold it in.
+- Sift the flour, cocoa powder, and salt over the bowl and gently fold it in.
 Pour batter into prepared pan and smooth the top.
 Bake for 40-45 minutes, or until a toothpick inserted into the center comes out with some crumbs attached.
 Cool completely.

 - In a large bowl, beat butter and marshmallow cream until smooth.
 Add vanilla extract and powdered sugar and continue beating for 2-3 minutes until light and fluffy, scraping bowl as necessary.